esrahofstede/keyhub-cli/keyhub-cli/ReadMe.md

 ﻿Topicus KeyHub can be access through a command line interface (CLI).
-To enable the CLI, the KeyHub CLI bundel has to be downloaded and unpacked on the system.
 The CLI requires an operational Java 11 installation.

 The following command shows all options of the CLI: